What Is My Home Worth? How to Use Free Automated Valuation Models

 • Sales comparison approach: The sales comparison approach involves an appraiser finding comparable homes that have recently sold and estimating the value based on similarities and differences between the comparables.

-• Cost approach: Sometimes, for new homes or homes that have few comparables, the appraiser will estimate what it would cost to rebuild the home from scratch.
+• Cost approach: Sometimes, for new properties or those with a few comparables, the appraiser will estimate what it would cost to rebuild the home from scratch.

 • Income approach: This method is mostly used for investment properties, focusing particularly on the home’s ability to generate income.